datamade/councilmatic-starter-template/README.md

 pip install -r requirements.txt
 ```

-Afterwards, whenever you want to use this virtual environment to do work on your Councilmatic instance, run `workon yourcity_councilmatic`.
+Afterwards, whenever you want to use this virtual environment, run `workon yourcity_councilmatic`.

-4. **Rename the "city" app**
+### Rename the "city" app

 Inside the git repository that you cloned above, you should see a folder called `city`.
 Rename that to something that makes sense for your project, e.g., "chicago."